arthurluna/OT_n/README.md

 # OT_n
-Optical Trapping for various refractive indexes.
+Optical Trapping for various refractive indexes with spherical aberration (due to interface change) and astigmatism correction.